Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End With ‘ Emp.B_BioData End With ‘ Emp Call ListEmp(Emp) End Function

-You can use any of the above three programs or all of them one by one to try out the following Printing program to list the data on the Debug Window.
+You can use any one of the three programs shown above—or run all of them one by one—before executing the following printing program, which will display the data in the Debug Window.

 Public Function ListEmp(ByRef EmpList As Employee)